2021 in Konfrontacja Sztuk Walki: Background

 The event was headlined by a rematch between Phil De Fries and Tomasz Narkun.
 The pair previously met on March 23, 2019 in the main event at KSW 47: The X-Warriors, where De Fries defeated Narkun by unanimous decision and defended his KSW heavyweight title.

 In the co-main event, the reigning KSW Lightweight champion Marian Ziółkowski was scheduled to make his first title defense against Maciej Kazieczko.

-The former boxer Izu Ugonoh was scheduled to make his sophomore MMA appearance against the undefeated heavyweight prospect Thomas Narmo, but Narmo was forced off the card on March 6 with an rib injury.
+The former boxer Izu Ugonoh was scheduled to make his sophomore MMA appearance against the undefeated heavyweight prospect Thomas Narmo, but Narmo was forced off the card on March 6 with a rib injury.
 The undefeated German Uğur Özkaplan was set to serve as Narmo's replacement.
 In turn, Özkaplan was replaced by Marek Samociuk.

 Tomasz Jakubiec was scheduled to fight Aleksandar Ilić at middleweight, with both fighters coming off of losses.

 Vojto Barborík was scheduled to make his promotional debut against Krzysztof Klaczek.

-Ion Surdu and Kacper Koziorzębski were scheduled to fight in a 80kg catchweight bout.
+Ion Surdu and Kacper Koziorzębski were scheduled to fight in an 80 kg catchweight bout.

 The opening bout featured a bantamweight fight between Patryk Surdyn and Jakub Wikłacz.